Can Fractional Time Operators Reproduce Gravitational-Wave Memory? A No-Go Result: Main Results

-In Sec. \ref{Definitions and Classification} we restricted the candidate definitions of the fractional derivative to a smaller, well-motivated set.
-Nevertheless, many definitions remain applicable, and the literature does not offer any specific recipe for which definition must be chosen for the physical system.
-We adopt the left-sided Caputo derivative because it preserves causality and standard initial conditions.
+In Sec.\,\ref{Definitions and Classification}, we restricted the candidate definitions of the fractional derivative to a smaller, well-motivated set.
+Nevertheless, many definitions remain applicable, and the literature does not offer a specific recipe for choosing the appropriate definition for the physical system.
+We adopt the left-sided Caputo derivative because it preserves causality and physically meaningful initial conditions.

-The reader may find a review of how fractional derivatives are used in \cite{Herrmann2018,Tarasov2011book, Kavvas2017}.
+The reader may find a review of the use of fractional derivatives in \cite{Herrmann2018,Tarasov2011book}.
 Such models are typically used when the classical local theories fail to capture the observed physical behavior.
-Nonlocality and long-time memory are the fundamental features of fractional models.
+Nonlocality and long-time memory are fundamental features of fractional models.

-Although nonlinear memory has not been observed yet, GR predicts both linear and nonlinear memory effects.
-Thus, any viable fractional model must reproduce the GR predictions at least in an appropriate limit.
-Hence, we compare our results with GR by qualitative features.
-After consistency with GR is established, fractional formulations may offer new insights about memory effects.
+Although nonlinear memory has not yet been observed, GR predicts both linear and nonlinear memory effects.
+Thus, any viable fractional model must reproduce the GR predictions, at least in an appropriate limit.
+Hence, we compare our results with GR based on the qualitative features of nonlinear memory.
+After establishing consistency with GR, fractional formulations may offer new insights into memory effects.